 CQUniversity currently has approved flight providers in the following locations:

-*These additional costs are an estimate only, and government charges and fees, and industry costs may change over time.
+*These additional costs are an estimate only, and government charges and fees, flight training and industry costs may change over time.